-I love reading about businesses, especially those owned by brilliant Black children!
-What’s amazing is that alot of these kids are barely of driving age and they are already OG’s in the business game.
+We love discovering new businesses, especially those owned by brilliant Black children!
+Some of these kids are barely of driving age and are already OG’s in the business game.

 Businesses and Organizations Owned by Black Children

 Gabrielle Goodwin is thePresident and CEO of GaBBY Bows, a hair accessory business that adds a unique twist to the classic barrette.